the girl & the boat

 I wasn’t ready to go when it was time.
 I think there were so many things on my mind and I needed a little more rest.
 But I was genuinely looking forward to our shoot.

 The weather was cool and the environment at the dock was quiet and safe.
 I saw Kristen right as I parked.
 We sat in the back of my car and checked in.
-Within her presence, I felt comfortable sharing how I was feeling.
+In her presence, I felt comfortable sharing how I was feeling.
 I knew she would receive it and give me permission to feel.
 Right afterwards, Christy arrived.
-She was her usual bright and bubbly self, but with a far off mindset.
+She was her usual bright and bubbly self, but with a far-off mindset.
 She shared with Kristen and I the reason for her state and I was inspired by her vulnerability.

 Immediately, I felt ready to take on the day.

-I asked to be guided to the boat so I could feel grounded on our set and prepare the meticulous equipment.
+I asked to be guided to the boat so I could feel grounded on our set and prepare the equipment.

 Our DP and leader Christiana, along with Aria (our young Kristen) and her mother Barbara, arrived soon after followed by Ron, who played the father.